Maj.-Gen. Robert Keith Arbuthnott, 15th Viscount Arbuthnott1

 M, #16693, b.
 18 August 1855, d.
 2 November 1928

-Sir William Collingwood was managing director of the Vulcan Foundary in 1892.2 He was registered as a Member, Institution of Civil Engineers (M.I.C.E.).2 He held the office of Justice of the Peace (J.P.).2 He was invested as a Knight Commander, Order of the British Empire (K.B.E.) in 1917.3 He lived at Dedham Grove, Colchester, Essex, England.1
+He was managing director of the Vulcan Foundary in 1892.2 He was registered as a Member, Institution of Civil Engineers (M.I.C.E.)2 He held the office of Justice of the Peace (J.P.)2 He was appointed Knight Commander, Order of the British Empire (K.B.E.) in 1917.3 He lived at Dedham Grove, Colchester, Essex, EnglandG.1

 Child of Sir William Collingwood